 Summer Heat and Tree Watering

-During the stretches of hot weather, we would like your help ensuring the survival of the young street trees in the community.
+During the stretches of hot weather, we would greatly appreciate your help ensuring the survival of street trees in the community - especially the young ones that are most vulnerable!
 It is beneficial that they receive 15 gallons of water twice a week.
 We ask for your assistance in watering the trees in the boulevard bordering your home or business.

-Residents can now purchase or place a returnable deposit on a slow-release watering bag from the Maple Ridge Leisure Centre for only $10 (up to two per household)!
+Residents can now purchase a slow-release watering bag from the Maple Ridge Leisure Centre for $10/bag (up to two per household).

 A very slow trickle from a garden hose for four hours before 9:00 AM or after 7:00 PM.

 A deep root watering attachments available from most nurseries.